 Tie it Together With Talent Management

-Current insights from LinkedIn present a clear demand for purpose and meaning in the workplace:
+Current insights from LinkedIn present an apparent demand for purpose and meaning in the workplace:

 71% of professionals say they would be willing to take a pay cut to work for a company with a mission they believe in.
 Nearly half (47%) of professionals who are proud of the company they work for say it’s because their company has a positive culture where they can be themselves.

 Let that sink in for a moment.
-These findings explain why LinkedIn is also an advocate for the mission-first mindset:
+The findings explain why LinkedIn advocates for the mission-first mindset:

 “As the economy evolves, purpose and hiring purpose-oriented talent will be a competitive differentiator.
 Companies of all sizes and industries are realizing the power of inspiring employees with a strong social mission, and creating an environment that fosters purpose.”LinkedIn